Support us by buying ourPDF bookletwhich contains over 100 OSCE checklists

-Ensure you initially keep a comfortable distance, establishing eye contact and rapport with the family.
-Young children generally feel initially more comfortable and secure in their parent’s arms or lap and may require some time to feel at ease.
+Make sure to maintain a comfortable distance from the child at the beginning of the consultation, whilst trying to build rapport with the family as a whole.
+Young children generally feel more comfortable and secure in their parent’s arms or lap and may require some time to feel at ease.

-Observe how the child is playing and interacting with any siblings or other children present.
+Observe how the child is playing and interacting with any siblings and their parents/carers.

-Make sure to also address questions to the child, when appropriate.
-Depending on age, they will hold a wealth of knowledge about their current condition and their history – but may feel too shy or embarrassed to add to the conversation you may be having with their trusted adults.
+Make sure to address questions to the child when appropriate.
+Depending on the child’s age, they will hold a wealth of knowledge about their current condition and their history – but may feel too shy or embarrassed to add to the conversation you may be having with their trusted adults.
 Be mindful to allow the child time to answer and do not interrupt.

-Negotiating both talking to parents or carers without the child present and talking to the child alone requires tact and consideration.
-Generally, this is done to avoid embarrassing older children or adolescents and allow for the imparting of sensitive information.
+Negotiating both talking to parents/carers without the child present and talking to the child alone requires tact and consideration.
+Generally, this is done to avoid embarrassing older children or adolescents and to allow for the imparting of sensitive information.
 This can be done by talking separately to each in turn, introducing the idea through normalisation – “It is my usual practice to…”.
-It is a good idea to speak to the parents first, then the adolescent or young adult – to ensure they know that the confidential information imparted to the doctor is not disclosed to the parents.
+It is a good idea to speak to the parents first, then the adolescent or young adult – to provide some reassurance that the confidential information imparted to the doctor is not going to be immediately disclosed to the parents.

-Start open – allow the parents/carers and child to recount the presenting symptoms in their own words and at their own pace.
+Use open questioning to explore the child’s presentingcomplaint, allowing the parents/carers and child to recount the presenting symptoms in their own words and at their own pace:

 History of the presenting complaint